 Earlier this year I went to my studio and began a long promised return to my roots, the use of COLLAGE.
-Since I was a teenager I combined cut-outs with the painted image for parts of the image that I could not source from magazines etc. The result is rewarding and fun.
-For some years now I have been exploring imagery around food, especially food trends and food security.
+Since I was a teenager I combined cut-outs with the painted image for parts of the image that I could not source from magazines etc. The result was the taking part in the Collagistas festival in September.
+I use collage to explore the imagery around food, especially food fads and trends and food security.

-My last solo exhibition, called The Secular Icons, which was shown in Axis, Ballymun for the month of November 2017 is now over and was very successful, both commercially and critically.
+My last solo exhibition, called The Secular Icons, which was shown in Axis, Ballymun for the month of November 2017 and was very successful, both commercially and critically.
 Most of all it was very popular with the local people of Ballymun who had very nice comments to make.
-Follow the link below to read a review.
+Follow the links below to read reviews.
 Professor Gary Granville wrote this review published in CIRCA, .http://circaartmagazine.website/this-matters-now/ and this one appeared in the DUBLIN INQUIRER www.dublininquirer.com/2017/11/14/a-ballymun-exhibit-frames-the-profane-with-the-sacred/

 Left: Madonna and Child

 Centre: The Wholefood Family Oil on board, 30x25 cm.